-The price of tattoo removal varies based on size, color, tattoo age, and other factors.
+The cost of tattoo removal varies based on size, color, tattoo age, and other factors.
 Tattoo removal cost is calculated by size and desired tattoo removal result.
 What that means is that the number of sessions, which is dependent on protocol and technology used, accounts for tattoo age, color, depth, and density.
 Your tattoo removal price will most strongly depend on the number of sessions required.
 Typically, tattoo removal takes Eight to ten sessions, and the total tattoo removal cost will depend on the total number of sessions required.

 Regardless of the details of your situation, Removery is well equipped to handle any type of tattoo removal.
 Now, let’s take a closer look at each of the main factors that determine the cost of tattoo removal to give you a better sense of what your tattoo removal journey might look like.
 Keep in mind that the specific price will vary by region depending on factors like the cost of living in your area.